wso2/docs-choreo-dev/en/docs/develop-components/develop-a-web-application.md

     ```

     !!! note
-        - The ‘index.html’ serves as the main entry point for your SPA in web development.
+        - The **index.html** serves as the main entry point for your SPA in web development.
 It should contain the necessary metadata such as page titles and meta tags, code and other references to start your SPA.

-        - The window object represents the global window of the browser environment.
+        - The `window` object represents the global window of the browser environment.
 Variables or properties can be attached to the window object to make them globally accessible within the browser.

         - The web application is reading the environment-specific configurations from the `window` object at runtime.

-Here, at deployment the specified file is mounted for the development environment.
+        - Here, at deployment, the specified file is mounted for the development environment.
 You will need to do the same for other environments as well when you deploy your web application to multiple environments.

  2. Bring your Dockerfile.
     - Create a Web Application component by linking your repository that includes the Dockerfile to your containerized web application.